hendersonreed/hendersonreed.github.io/src/pages/projects/index.md

 I'm working on building more projects I'm proud to share with the world.
 For now, here are some:

+- [webcam-theremin](webcam-theremin/): this uses your webcam to simulate the experience of playing a theremin.
+It's not the same of course, but if you've no theremin, then you do have this!
+This was implemented using Google Mediapipe for the hand recognition, p5.js for the draw loop, and Tone.js for the synthesized sound.
 - [snow-hands](snow-hands/): this is a little project I put together for a holiday event.
 The idea is to set it up on a projector, and point a webcam at the projector setup, so that the snowflakes can follow your hands in real time.
 To test it out, just open the page, click the screen, and once you've allowed webcam access just slowly wave your hands within view of the webcam.
 - [hark: a literature visualizer](hark.html).
     - this is a little script that visualizes recurring 4/5/6-word phrases in a given piece of literature.
 Some public domain text is included as an example.
 - [psg: python site generator](https://github.com/hendersonreed/psg.py)
+    - this is the primary tool used to build this site, and I built it specifically to be **the minimum viable site generator**.
+It has just two dependencies, runs anywhere Python and Pandoc can, and requires no real "installation" - it's just a script.
+It's designed to do just one thing and do it well, so it fits neatly into the mosaic of little tools I write for my own purposes.
-    - this is the primary tool used to build this site.
-There are a few additional scripts tracked alongside the website source itself for things like backing-up-and-resizing images and generating the page sitemap, but `psg` is the biggest part.
+    - There are a few additional scripts tracked alongside the website source itself for things like backing-up-and-resizing images and generating the page sitemap, but `psg` is the biggest part.
 - [pyplot: for poking at vintage plotters](/posts/2023-10-23-building-pyplot.html)
     - this is a small utility I wrote for feeding larger HPGL files into vintage plotters with limited buffer size.
+It was inspired/based on `chunker`, which is part of [Wesley's plotter-tools](https://github.com/wesleyac/plotter-tools)
 - p5.js experimenting:
     - [colorworm!!](colorworm.html)
         - This was created as part of an [exquisite corpse](https://en.wikipedia.org/wiki/Exquisite_corpse) with me and my friend [Lucas](https://lucaslija.github.io/)